Incident and Hazard Reporting

 An unplanned event (including dangerous occurrences and systems failures) resulting in, or having a potential for injury, ill health, damage or other loss.

-Note: This incident report is only relevant if it is associated to an individual whereas if an individual cannot be associated with an incident, then the Hazard Reporting System should be used.
+Note: This incident report is only relevant if it is associated to an individual.
+If an individual cannot be associated with an incident then the Hazard Reporting System should be used.

 A source or a situation (including dangerous occurrences and systems failures) with a potential for harm in terms of human injury or ill health, damage to property, damage to the environment, or a combination of these.

-Note: This hazard report is only relevant if it is NOT associated to an individual whereas when a situation results in an injury/illness/disease or can be associated with an individual(s), the Incident Reporting System should be used.
+Note: This hazard report is only relevant if it is NOT associated to an individual.
+When a situation results in an injury/illness/disease or can be associated with an individual(s), including a near miss, the Incident Reporting System should be used.

 This advice presumes you are a supervisor or manager, and the incident involves staff who report directly to you, and occurs in a workplace location that you are responsible for.
 If not all these conditions are true, then another supervisor/manager may need to complete some of these actions.

-For supervisors: an incident just happened - what should I do?
+For supervisors: I have received an email notification from ERMS - what should I do?

-- If the supervisor assesses the risk rating of an incident, near miss, illness or injury to be high or severe (refer: Incident reporting risk matrix), they must ensure that an ICAM incident investigation is carried out (see below for list of ICAM trained personnel).
+- If you assess the risk rating of an incident, near miss, illness or injury to be high or severe (refer: Incident reporting risk matrix), you must ensure that an ICAM incident investigation is carried out with assistance from ICAM trained personnel.
+The Business Partner Contacts lists all ICAM investigators by Business Unit.
 Incidents assessed with a risk rating of medium, will require a basic or an ICAM incident investigation.

 - If there is an outstanding action plan or tasks at the time that you acknowledge the incident, you will need to return to ERMS again after the actions/tasks are completed, to confirm or adjust the information you entered previously.